RaHub4AI/MI7032/Glossary.md

 #### Gaussian distribution
 The Gaussian distribution, or normal distribution, is a symmetric, bell-shaped probability distribution centered around the mean, with spread determined by the standard deviation.

-#### Goodness of fit
+#### Goodness-of-fit
-Goodness of fit tests assess how well a statistical model or distribution matches the observed data.
+Goodness-of-fit tests assess how well a statistical model or distribution matches the observed data.

 #### Greedy algorithms
 A greedy algorithm makes the locally optimal choice at each step with the hope of finding a global optimum, though it does not always guarantee the best overall solution.